Horror Movie Blog > Horror Movie Reviews > In A Violent Nature Movie Review

 This man is Johnny, and he is not a happy bunny.

-A lot of the film consists of long, uncut shots of Johnny moving alone through the woods, with only the sounds of nature, which can be a bit dull at times, but that's intentional - it's trying to offer a fresh perspective which I can appreciate, but many might find it a bit boring. or a bit too slow.
+A lot of the film consists of long, uncut shots of Johnny moving alone through the woods, with only the sounds of nature, which can be a bit dull at times, but that's intentional as it's trying to offer a fresh perspective which I can appreciate, but it is also quite slow at times.

-The movie does require focus and patience, but with its emphasis on storytelling through dialogue and visuals, the film is both suspenseful and clever, and will earn the admiration of genre enthusiasts, appealing to both horror fans and those who appreciate artistic, hardcore slasher films.
+The movie does require focus and patience though, but with its emphasis on storytelling through dialogue and visuals, the film is both suspenseful and clever, and will earn the admiration of genre enthusiasts, appealing to both horror fans and those who appreciate artistic, hardcore slasher films.

-Director Chris Nash has brought something fresh to the big screen, which works in some ways, but it can feel repetitive and slow as well, which may not appeal to some.
-But it's worth sticking with it just for the violence alone.
-6.5/10.
-[In A Violent Nature on IMDB]
+Director Chris Nash has brought something fresh to the big screen, which works in some ways, but it can feel repetitive and slow as well, which may not appeal to some, but it's worth sticking with it just for the violence alone, and hopefully the sequel can build on what it did here.

 What did you think of the movie?
 Let me know your thoughts on the movie in the comments or connect with me on my horror twitter and horror Instagram pages.